TRAINEES & TESTIMONIALS

 In instructor-led deliveries to domestic (US) police personnel: 100% of trainees agreed or strongly agreed the material would assist them in their mission; 100% of trainees felt better prepared to use behavior to identify a suspicious person, and 100% agreed that they were provided new tools to articulate reasonable suspicion.
 It is important to note that the majority of those trained were tactical and defensive tactics instructors.

-Our online courses receive are also overwhelmingly positive reviews: 97% of trainees agree will assist them in their mission, 97% agree that they are better prepared to use visual behavior to identify a suspicious person, and 97% agree that the program provided new tools to help them articulate Reasonable Suspicion.
+Our online law enforcement training classes also receive overwhelmingly positive reviews: 97% of trainees agree course techniques will assist them in their mission, 97% agree that they are better prepared to use visual behavior to identify a suspicious person, and 97% agree that the program provided new tools to help them articulate Reasonable Suspicion.

 Skills Testing - Experienced Military & Police Personnel